RishiRaj1495/election-edu/README.md

 Test understanding with 8 multiple-choice questions and instant explanations.
 The quiz is designed for learning, not scoring pressure.

 ### 🤖 AI Election Assistant
-Ask election-related questions in plain English through an AI chat assistant powered by Claude.
+Ask election-related questions in plain English through an AI chat assistant.

 Example questions:
 - “What’s the difference between a caucus and a primary?”